Do you eat fruits and vegetables on a daily basis?

 If you don’t think you are ready to take on the task of beekeeping quite yet, don’t fret.
 There is still plenty you can do to help bees.
 To start, watch what chemicals you use around your property.
 Bees travel within a 5-mile radius to gather food.

-So if you use a chemical and one of your neighbors keeps bees, then they are probably eating at your house.
+If you use a chemical and one of your neighbors keeps bees, then they are probably eating at your house.

 Also, since you probably have bees foraging at your home why not plant them a garden?
 There are certain flowers that bees love.
 Some ideas are: